haka-security/haka/doc/rulearch.rst

 Rule hooks
 ----------

+.. deprecated:: 1.0
+    The section will need to be updated

 The hooks are the points where the user can install rules.
 When the system will reach a hook point, all the rules installed on it will be called.
 The order of the rule execution matches